31 releases (11 breaking)

 + RAG (Retrieval-augmented generation) based on keyword search offers unrestricted real-time capabilities.

 Vector search is perfect if you don’t know the exact query terms, or you are interested in a broader topic, meaning or synonym, no matter what exact query terms are used.
 But if you are looking for exact terms, e.g. proper names, numbers, license plates, domain names, and phrases (e.g. plagiarism detection) then you should always use keyword search.
-Vector search will but bury the exact result that you are looking for among a myriad results that are only somehow related.
+Vector search will instead bury the exact result that you are looking for among a myriad of results that are only somehow related.
 It has a good recall, but low precision, and higher latency.
-It is prone to false positives, e.g. in in plagiarism detection as exact words and word order get lost.
+It is prone to false positives, e.g., in plagiarism detection as exact words and word order get lost.

 + works with any data that can be transformed to a vector: text, image, audio ...